top of page

 Black and white photograph showing group of young men wearing priest collars having picnic

-A series of virtual exhibitions created in-house by the British Jesuit Archives or through Jesuit Collections, an online platform for collaborative projects with Stonyhurst College.
+A series of virtual exhibitions created in-house by the British Jesuit Archives or through Jesuit Collections in collaboration with Stonyhurst College, oral history projects and digitised collections.

 This online exhibition, inspired by the 400th anniversary of the foundation of the English (later British) Jesuit Province, looks at all the books in the British Jesuit Archive's Antiquarian Book Collection which were published in 1623.